 You may register to vote during early voting (and on Election Day), you must just show proof of residence.
 Acceptable forms of proof of residence include:

-Florida state early voting, at a minimum, begins 10 days before an election and ends on the third day before an election.
+Early voting, at a minimum, begins 10 days before an election and ends on the third day before an election.
 During this period, early voting is conducted no less than 8 hours but not more than 12 hours per day on each day during the period.
 Supervisors of Elections designate early voting sites 30 days before an election, contact your Supervisor of Elections for locations in your county.
 Supervisors of elections have the option to offer additional early voting on the 11th-15th day before the election, or the 2nd day before the election.

 Voters who want to vote early should remember to bring a photo and signature ID with them.
 Contact your Supervisor of Elections for dates, times and locations in your county.

 Absentee in person voting begins the 4th Monday before the election.
 Please note that you cannot vote on the day right before the Tuesday election.
 As Election Day approaches, your county may have multiple early voting sites and even extended hours.

 Early voting access has recently been modified for most counties, adding an additional mandatory Saturday and formally classifying Sunday voting hours as optional.
 Counties can have early voting open as long as 7 a.m. to 7 p.m., or 9 a.m. to 5 p.m. at minimum.

 Find available early voting locations by visiting the Secretary of State’s website and selecting your county of residence from the list.
 You can also find available locations by logging into your My Voter Page and looking at your polling place information.

 Any voter registered in Georgia may vote absentee in person.
 Absentee in person voting begins the 4th Monday before the election.
 Please note that you cannot vote on the day right before the Tuesday election.

 Note: A recent change prohibits a mobile poll or early voting bus except during an emergency declared by the governor.